My Quiet Kitchen

 • 1 batch Oil-Free Vegan Aquafaba Mayo - Or ½ to ¾ cup vegan mayo of choice.

-• a few dashes cayenne pepper, optional
+• dash of cayenne pepper, optional

 • salt, to taste